 If you have a personal injury case, it is likely your claim is against an insurance company.
 Even if you were in an accident with an uninsured driver, you will be collecting from your own insurance company.
-Injured at a gas station, hotel, casino, department store?
+Injured at a gas station, hotel, casino, or department store?
 They all have insurance.
 Assaulted at a bar?
 The bar had a duty to provide a safe environment for patrons.
 In addition to going after the person who hurt you personally, your lawyer will go after the bar’s insurance.

 Insurance Coverage and Legal Funding

 For insurance legal funding, policy limits are a maximum for your case value.
 Often, as in the case with auto insurance, limits are expressed as two numbers.
-The first, is a per person maximum, the second is a per incident maximum.
+The first is a per person maximum, the second is a per-incident maximum.

 For most other general personal injury case types, insurance has a single limit (say, $1 million).

 Sometimes, the policy includes umbrella coverage.
 Umbrella insurance coverage only kicks in once you exhaust the policy.
-Put simply, if you have more than $1 million of damages, and the policy is $1 million with an umbrella of another $1 million, max case value may be as much as $2 million.
+Put simply, if you have more than $1 million of damages, and the policy is $1 million with an umbrella of another $1 million, the maximum case value may be as much as $2 million.